FAQ - Frequently Asked Questions

 Are there lockers to store my stuff?

-A: Lockers are available at the Cabrillo Mole (where the boats arrive) and at Descanso Beach Club (near the Zip Line, Climbing Wall & Aerial Adventure).
-Limited lockers are also available at the Casino Point Dive Park.
+A: Lockers are available at the Cabrillo Mole (where the boats arrive) and at Descanso Beach Club (only for use by participants of the Zip Line, Climbing Wall & Aerial Adventure).
+Avalon Blue Line Baggage also offers bag storage and delivery services, call 310-510-9599 for more info.

 Where can I access WiFi?